-Detached accessory structures (e.g., gazebo, garages, storage shed), not used for human habitation, shall not be located closer than may be constructed to within 3 feet from of interior and rear lot lines, provided that:
+Detached accessory structures (e.g., gazebo, garages, storage shed), not used for human habitation, shall not be located closer than 3 feet from interior and rear lot lines, provided that:

 - a.
-In no case shall aAny such accessory structure(s) shall not occupy more than 40 percent of the rear setback area.
+Any such accessory structure(s) shall not occupy more than 40 percent of the rear setback area.
 This standard does not apply to below-grade, uncovered swimming pools, spas, hot tubs, and similar structures (having a water depth of 18 inches or more). - b.
 Setback areas adjacent to a street shall be maintained as set forth in Section 8106-1 of this Chapter.